Home>Fixed Deposit>Types Of FD

 For instance, you open a Flexi fixed deposit account linked to your bank savings account.
 You specify that the savings account balance is to be maintained at Rs.10,000 every time.
 In a month, your savings account balance goes up to Rs.13,000.
 In this case, Rs.3000 would be transferred to the Flexi fixed deposit account from the savings account.

-Further, the benefits that flexi FDs offer over normal fixed deposits are primarily due to their flexibility and liquidity.
-In a typical fixed deposit, you are required to deposit a specific sum of money for a particular time period, with the amount earning fixed interest.
+Further, flexi FDs’ benefits over normal fixed deposits are primarily due to their flexibility and liquidity.
+In a typical fixed deposit, you must deposit a specific sum for a particular period, with the amount earning fixed interest.
 If you wish to withdraw this amount before maturity, the financial institution will either not permit it or charge a penalty fee.

 Like standard fixed deposits, regular fixed deposits are the traditional deposit schemes that pay a guaranteed interest rate on your deposit.